Rhonda Patrick's Favorite Supplements: A Comprehensive Guide

 Mushrooms

 Rhonda mentions using Lion’s Mane Mushroom in a drink when wanting to enhance cognitive performance and focus.
-Lion's Mane has shown to increase cognitive function in older adults that have existing cognitive impairment [27].
+Lion's Mane has shown to increase cognitive function in older adults that have existing cognitive impairment [27] but other studies had less clear cut results.

 1. Peter Attia Supplement List